maximilianmbrowne/Meta-front-end-developer-capstone-project/meta-front-end-developer-capstone-project-main/README.md

 # Little Lemon Booking Website

 ## Project Description
-This website was the culmination of the Front-End Development Track for the Meta Front End Developer Certificate.
+The final test for the Meta Front End Developer Certificate.
+Create a booking table for the Little Lemon website.

-This was created with React Components to demonstrate an understanding of utilizing React for creating the website.
+This project showcases the use of all of the elements we have learned throughout the course including React, Javascript, HTML, and CSS.